Elvito-AI-Tools/media-master-api/README.md

 ## Prerequisites

-- Python 3.7+
-- FFmpeg
 - AWS S3 account and credentials
-- Docker and Docker Compose (for running with Kokoro TTS)
+- Docker Desktop installed, you can install it from here: https://www.docker.com/products/docker-desktop/

 ## Installation